How to give a house cleaning estimate: House cleaning estimate form

 Once you figure out how many hours a job will take you to complete, you can determine your labor rate for the specific job.

 Even if you’re the only one doing a job, you should still calculate your labor costs to ensure that you are always getting paid a fair price for your work.

-The average hourly labor rate for house cleaners depends on the state you live in but can range from $8.50 – 17.00 per hour.
+Our findings show that the average hourly labor rate for house cleaners depends on the state you live in but can range from $8.50 – $17.00 per hour.

 To make your labor calculations easier, combine the hourly pay of each person working on the job to get your total hourly labor rate.